Pedestrian Accident Lawyer

 Montana state law grants pedestrians the right-of-way in crosswalk areas and when traffic control signals are not in place.
 Montana’s Department of Transportation recommends specific safety tips such as obeying traffic signals, walking on sidewalks, trying to be seen by drivers, and others.
 Adherents to these safety tips can help prevent potential dangers.
 However, they do not eliminate them entirely.

 Regardless of circumstances, The Advocates Law Firm is committed to helping you know your legal rights as a pedestrian.
-Our attorneys have represented various pedestrian victims and can help you know whether or not your case should be pursued.
+Our pedestrian accident lawyers have represented various pedestrian victims and can help you know whether or not your case should be pursued.

 Determining the value of a personal injury case can be challenging, due to unique variables that are specific to every case.
-The Advocates Law encourages speaking with a personal injury attorney to truly evaluate your case.
-However, in general terms, the attorney will help evaluate your medical expenses (current and future), property damage (if applicable), lost earnings (current and future), and other factors.
+The Advocates Law encourages speaking with a pedestrian accident attorney to truly evaluate your case.
+However, in general terms, the pedestrian attorney will help evaluate your medical expenses (current and future), property damage (if applicable), lost earnings (current and future), and other factors.
 Each of these comes together to help resolve how much your case is worth.

 The state of Montana has a three-year deadline for personal injury claims.
 This deadline is known as the statute of limitations.
 This deadline allows three years from the date of the pedestrian accident to file a personal injury claim.
 The deadline is rigid and cases after the allowed deadline are usually dismissed.